larskanis/eventbox/README.md

 It divides the single external call into two internal events: The event of the start of call and the event of releasing the call with a return value.
 In contrast {async_call} defines a method which handles one event only - the start of the call.
 The external call returns immediately, but can't return a value.

+Seeing curly braces instead of links?
+Switch to the [API documentation](https://www.rubydoc.info/github/larskanis/eventbox/master).

+If you just need a queue it's better to stay at the Queue implementation of the standard library or [concurrent-ruby](https://github.com/ruby-concurrency/concurrent-ruby).
+However if you want to cancel items in the queue for example, you need more control about waiting items or waiting callers than common thread abstractions offer.

 ### A more practical example